-The effect of the revolution of the Moon around the Earth is to cause the Moon to rise or set later from day to day.
-The daily retardation due to this effect does not differ greatly from 50m.
+The effect of the revolution of the Moon around the Earth, generally, is to cause the Moon to rise or set later from day to day.
+The daily retardation due to this effect does not differ greatly from 50^m.
 However, the change in declination of the Moon may increase or decrease this effect.
 This effect increases with latitude, and in extreme conditions it may be greater than the effect due to revolution of the Moon.
 Hence, the interval between successive moonrises or moonsets is more erratic in high latitudes than in low latitudes.
 When the two effects act in the same direction, daily differences can be quite large.
 When they act in opposite directions, they are small, and when the effect due to change in declination is larger than that due to revolution, the Moon sets earlier on succeeding days.

 This condition is reflected in the Air Almanac by a negative "Diff."
-If this happens near the last quarter or first quarter, two moonrises or moonsets might occur on the same day, one a few minutes after the day begins, and the other a few minutes before it ends, as on June 8, 2002, where two moonrises occur at latitude 72°.
+If this happens near the last quarter or first quarter, two moonrises or moonsets might occur on the same day, one a few minutes after the day begins, and the other a few minutes before it ends.
 Interpolation for longitude is always made between consecutive moonrises or moonsets, regardless of the days on which they fall.

-Beyond the northern limits of the almanacs the values can be obtained from a series of graphs given near the back of the Air Almanac.
+Beyond the northern limits of the almanacs the values can be obtained from a series of graphs given near the back of the books (pages 322-325 for Nautical, A153-A157 for

+Air).
 For high latitudes, graphs are used instead of tables because graphs give a clearer picture of conditions, which may change radically with relatively little change in position or date.
 Under these conditions interpolation to practical precision is simpler by graph than by table.
 In those parts of the graph which are difficult to read, the times of the phenomena's occurrence are uncertain, being altered considerably by a relatively small change in refraction or height of eye.

 On all of these graphs, any given latitude is represented by a horizontal line and any given date by a vertical line.
-At the intersection of these two lines the duration is read from the curves, interpolating by eye between curves.
+At the intersection of these two lines the duration is read from the curves, interpolating by eye between curves; see Figure 1711a for an example of a Semiduration of Moonlight plot for the month of January 2016.